UtrechtUniversity/DrRods/docs/index.md

 vary from one replica to another.
 The attributes being compared are data\_type, data\_size, and data\_owner
 (including data\_owner\_zone).

+## find\_same\_resource\_replicas
+Each replica of a data object should reside on a separate resource.

+This program reports data objects that have more than one replica stored on the same resource.

 ## find\_orphans
 *We have run this program on a system with 70 million replicas.